boppygames/Unity-Installer-for-Ubuntu/README.md

 ## How do I run the script?

 You only need the installer script itself.
-To run the script, press Ctrl-Alt-T to bring up a termainal.
+To run the script, press Ctrl-Alt-T to bring up a terminal.
 Paste in these commands using Ctrl-Shift-V:

 ```